jfinkels/flask-restless/docs/fetching.rst

 ----------

 Pagination works as described in the JSON API specification, via the ``page[number]`` and ``page[size]`` query parameters.
+Pagination respects sorting, grouping, and filtering.
 The first page is page one.
 If no page number is specified by the client, the first page will be returned.
 By default, pagination is enabled and the page size is ten.
 If the page size specified by the client is greater than the maximum page size as configured on the server, then the query parameter will be ignored.

 To set the default page size for collections of resources, use the ``page_size`` keyword argument to the :meth:`APIManager.create_api` method.
 To